bboc/ogtool/README.md

     $ make install

 ## Usage: ogexport

-Commandline tool for exporting OmniGraffle 6 files to (almost) all supported file formats (html and svg currently disabled).
+Command-line tool for exporting OmniGraffle 6 files to (almost) all supported file formats (HMTL and SVG currently disabled).
 Supports export of one specific canvas, or all canvases in a file.

 Scale, resolution and transparency can be set via optional parameters.